superleague559967/CI-with-Jenkins-in-AWS-Demo/README.md

 This is my first update.
 This is my update to test the CI CD jobs.
 Nexus Update and jenkins update
-This is just a run to check the tomct status.
+This is just a new run.